Saturday, September 28, 2024

 In addition to the above video summarizing the reconstruction, the state park has an extensive webpage on the rehabilitation.
 Hopefully, that webpage will remain permanent.
 A link to the above video was obtained from that page.

 This photo was taken after the stabilization phase.
-We can not only see the towers, but one of the anchors for the cables.
+We not only see the towers, but also one of the anchors for the cables.

 SacramentoValley